 Verification: Process required by federal regulations used to validate the accuracy of information and data reported on the FAFSA and/or for resolving conflicting information in a student's financial aid record.

 Withdrawal: Students may withdraw from courses during a semester, but there are established procedures for doing so.

-Are you unsure if you've turned everything in and met the requirements to not be purged?
-Check your readiness checklist in your Student OneStop to see if you're missing anything.
+Are you unsure if you've turned everything in and met the requirements to not be dropped from your classes?
+Check your readiness checklist in your OneStop Web Self Service to see if you're missing anything.

 ALL INCOMING STUDENTS: Must submit forms regarding MMR, Hepatitis, and Chicken Pox.
 These records can be sent to APSU Health Services P.O.
 Box 4655 Clarksville, TN 37044 or fax to (931) 221-7388.

 Want to know if you can pay rent in installments, who your roommate is, or what to bring on the big day?
 Follow us to the Housing page for answers to all of your questions and concerns, or contact the Housing/Residence Life & Dinning Services office at (931) 221-7444 or firstname.lastname@example.org.